codejnki/x4_vkb/README.md

 ## Changelog

+- 2024.06.22 -- Eureka Update
+  - When the 7.0 beta dropped, the first person look on the right stick broke and I couldn't figure out why.
+What stumped me further was that switching back to 6.2 off the beta fixed everything.
+Well I finally think I figured it out, there's a conflict once I try to map the camera controls to the same `A1 hat`.
+So I've moved camera control to the `A2 hat`.
+It was sitting unused.
+This may still be a temporary move, but at least my first person look is now working again.
+  - `[X4] [FS]` Moved Camera controls to `A4 hat`.
+Center click to reset camera
+  - `[X4] [F2]` Added Wingman Resume Duties to Mode 00 `Down`
+  - `[X4] [FS]` Added Repeat last civilian deployment to Mode 01 `Down`
+  - `[X4] [TS]` Added Toggle Game Speed (Slow-mo mode) to `F1`
 - 2024.06.22 -- 7.0 Update Compatibility
   - Rebuilt the entire input map from the new Egosoft VKB defaults
   - `[VKB] [FS]` Added tempo button to `F1`